iswdp/termplot/README.md

 # termplot
-Takes a list of numbers and creates a very basic histogram in bash.
+Takes a list of numbers and creates a very basic vertical bar plot in bash.
 Scales data to plot_height in number of characters.
 Number of data points should be less than the number of terminal columns or it will make an inaccurate plot if line wrap is enabled.

 <b>Examples:</b>